rkottmann/renzok.github.io/_slides/docker/docker-introduction.md

 ### A Dockerfile?

-A text document that contains all the commands a user could call on the command line to assemble an image
+A text document that contains all commands to create an image.

+Each command has the this form:

 ```sh
 # Comment